Sunday, November 29, 2009

 The Herschel Project Night Three: 104 Down, 296 to Go

 As usual lately, I was travelling alone.
 I hope that after her retirement next year Miss Dorothy can be persuaded make the trip Down Chiefland Way once in a while; that sure would make it more fun.
-As it was, it warn’t too bad.
+But the trip south wasn't too bad.
 I’d loaded the iPod up with my preferred road “reading” material, Stephen King; this time, an audio book of his enormous Dark Tower Four: Wizard and Glass.
-I’d put off reading his gargantuan multi-volume fantasy for years, but now that I’ve got ‘round to it, I am enjoying the story of Roland the Gunslinger.
-No, it ain’t Tolkien, but it’s as good as Zane Grey, and it kept me amused for the near six hours the drive consumed.
+I’d put off reading his gargantuan multi-volume fantasy cycle for years, but now that I’ve got ‘round to it, I am enjoying the story of Roland the Gunslinger.
+No, it ain’t Tolkien, but it’s still good, and kept me amused for the near six hours the drive consumed.

 The skies were beautiful when I left Possum Swamp, and stayed like that for the entire trip, more or less.
 When I arrived at the motel, there were a few clouds scudding, but they did not look serious to me.
 I checked into my usual hostelry, the Chiefland Holiday Inn Express, and headed for the Astronomy Village.